 Getting cash to flow is one of the hardest and most necessary components when it comes to running a successful business.
 While it seems like an overwhelming feat to master, it often simply involves small strategic moves that can mostly be planned for.
-Merchant Capital has funded thousands of businesses with hundreds of millions of Rands in working Capital.
+Merchant Capital has funded thousands of businesses with hundreds of millions of Rands in Working Capital.
 In our ongoing dealings with entrepreneurs, we have identified a number of simple misconceptions when it comes to cash flow.
 So here is our list of the things that you should absolutely NOT BE THINKING if you plan on protecting your business’ working capital:

 “I’m going to let someone else worry about my bookkeeping.”

-“I never insist on favorable terms upfront.”
+“I never insist on favourable terms upfront.”

 “I’m far too busy to worry about invoicing.”